Controllable Mind Visual Diffusion Model

 \subsection{Silhouette Extraction}

 In this section, we aim to extract silhouette information from fMRI signals. \cite{gaziv2022self} uses a combination of self-supervised and supervised learning to reconstruct images similar to visual stimuli.
-The self-supervised process can be simply represented as: $\hat{\phi_{i}} = \mathcal{D}_{silhouette}(\mathcal{E}_{silhouette}(\phi_{i}))$, where $\phi_{i} \in \Phi$ denotes images from ImageNet \cite{deng2009imagenet}.

 Despite the low fidelity of the image generation quality, their generated results demonstrate a notable ability to accurately replicate the silhouette of the visual stimuli (see Fig. \ref{comparison_GOD}).
-Based on this, we devise a silhouette estimation network that is capable of providing rough positional guidance for CVMDM.
+Based on this, we devise a silhouette estimation network that is capable of providing rough positional guidance for CMVDM.